Mudhiir/Spotify-SQL-Analysis/README.md

 SELECT
 	album,
 	highest_energy - lowest_energery as energy_diff
-FROM cte
+FROM energyDiff
 ORDER BY 2 DESC
 ```

-5. Find tracks where the energy-to-liveness ratio is greater than 1.2.
+4. Find tracks where the energy-to-liveness ratio is greater than 1.2.
-6. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.
+5. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.

 ---